Cold Weather Cycling Apparel

 A few brands combine wool with a synthetic material to create sheets of insulating fill.
 Jackets that use this blend benefit from wool’s ability to insulate when damp and its resistance to odor, making it perfect for strenuous workouts.Polyester/Fleece

 Cycling apparel used for cold weather can also be made from a brushed polyester fleece fabric.
 The polyester is important because it is hydrophobic.
 As you cycle, the perspiration (or rain) is wicked away from the body.
 The warmest tights are wind resistant and thermal to insulate and retain heat.
 This is done through the use of a multi layer fabric.
 The polyester face fabric serves as a windbreak, while the fleece thermal layer serves to trap heat in the engineered, hollow-core fibers.Neoprene

 A synthetic rubber, often used for waterproof or weather-resistant clothing such as wetsuits.
 Neoprene has a closed cell construction, meaning it is filled with closed air bubbles.
 These serve as insulators, just as Styrofoam does.
 Because the cells are closed, the neoprene itself is waterproof.
-Great for keeping extremities dry and warm in cold & wet weather.SAFETY TIP: A special winter hazard is black ice.
-My worst fall was in a place where the road looked clear except the blacktop was just a little "too black".
+Great for keeping extremities dry and warm in cold & wet weather.SAFETY TIP: Make sure to watch out for black ice.
+This is when the roads are covered in a sheer sheet of ice.
 Another problem is visibility.
 You are often riding in the dark.
 In the early morning or late afternoon you may be invisible to a motorist dazzled by low sun.